-(10) Dynamics data shall be provided with the legal authority to provide the information to all TSPs.
+(9) Dynamics data shall be provided with the legal authority to provide the information to all TSPs.
 If any of the information is considered Protected Information, the Facility owner shall indicate as such.

-6.2.1 Dynamics Data Requirements for Resources
+6.2.1 Dynamics Data Requirements for All-Inclusive Generation Resources

 (1) A Resource Entity shall submit new or updated dynamics data in accordance with Section 5, Generation Resource Interconnection or Change Request.
-The Resource Entity shall provide all dynamics data as described in the Dynamics Working Group Procedural Manual.
-The Resource Entity shall provide an accurate and appropriate model and model parameters.
-Resource Entities are encouraged to use standard models to represent the Resource’s dynamic and transient capability and response.
-If no appropriate standard model is available, the Resource Entity shall submit a model, model documentation, and the associated model parameters to ERCOT for inclusion in simulation-ready study cases as described in the Dynamics Working Group Procedural Manual.
+The Resource Entity shall provide all dynamics data as described in paragraph (5) of Section 6.2, and the Dynamics Working Group Procedure Manual.

 (2) A Resource Entity is responsible for tuning and validating the parameters that go into their models to ensure that the models produce an accurate representation of a device’s capability and response.
-If ERCOT, the interconnecting TSP, or the Dynamics Working Group (DWG) identifies inappropriate or incomplete dynamics data, ERCOT shall take action to resolve discrepancies with the Resource Entity.
+If ERCOT, the interconnecting TSP, or the Dynamics Working Group (DWG) identifies inappropriate or incomplete dynamics data, ERCOT, in its sole discretion, may reject the submitted dynamics data and will provide the Resource Entity an explanation for the rejection.
+The Resource Entity shall take action to resolve discrepancies and provide updated dynamics data to ERCOT and the interconnecting TSP within 30 days.